DallanQ/race_for_the_galaxy/Manual.md

 #### Reduce Cost

-> a circle with -2 inside
+> A circle with -2 inside

 -2 cost to place a non-military world( a cirlce )